yusinto/ld-redux/README.md

         return (
           <div>
             {
-              /* featureFlagKey injected by ld-redux */
+              /* featureFlagKey is camelCased & injected by ld-redux */
               this.props.featureFlagKey ?
                 <div>
                   <p>Welcome to feature toggling!</p>